Companions to the Andrews-Gordon and Andrews-Bressoud Identities and Recent Conjectures of Capparelli, Meurman, Primc, and Primc: Introduction

 Again, this generating function in Theorem~\ref{thm:AndBre} can be refined into a bivariate generating function.
 Let $B^\star_{\ell,i,m}(n)$ denote the number of partitions of $n$ counted by $B^\star_{\ell,i}(n)$ with exactly $m$ parts.
 Then

-For some recent papers on other facets of the Andrews-Gordon and Andrews-Bressoud identities, see~\cite{ADJM,KLRS,Stant,Wiecz}.
+For some recent papers on other facets of the Andrews--Gordon and Andrews--Bressoud identities, see~\cite{ADJM,KLRS,KurParity,Stant,Wiecz}.

-We now turn our attention to a recent article~\cite{CMPP} of Stefano Capparelli, Arne Meurman, Andrej Primc, and Mirko Primc, in which they conjectured intriguing (colored) partition identities related to standard representations of the affine Lie algebra of type $C_\ell^{(1)}$ (for $\ell\ge 2$).
-These (conjectured) identities follow in a long vein of research connected partition identities to the representation theory of affine Lie algebras; see, for instance, ~\cite{LepWil-struI,Capp,MP,Nan-thesis,KanRus-idf,KanRus-stair,TakTsu-nandi}.
-Most directly, these conjectures built off of the work of M. Primc and Tomislav \v{S}iki\'{c}~\cite{PS1,PS2} and Goran Trup\v{c}evi\'{c}~\cite{Tru}.
+We now turn our attention to a recent article~\cite{CMPP} of Stefano Capparelli, Arne Meurman, Andrej Primc, and Mirko Primc, in which they conjectured intriguing (colored) partition identi\-ties related to standard representations of the affine Lie algebra of type \smash{$C_\ell^{(1)}$} (for $\ell\ge 2$).
+These (conjectured) identities follow in a long vein of research connecting partition identities to the representation theory of affine Lie algebras~\cite{Capp,KanRus-idf,KanRus-stair,LepWil-struI,MP87,MP,Nan-thesis,TakTsu-nandi}.
+Most directly, these conjectures built off of the work of M.~Primc and Tomislav \v{S}iki\'{c}~\cite{PS2,PS1} and Goran Trup\v{c}evi\'{c}~\cite{Tru}.
+M.~Primc and Trup\v{c}evi\'{c} have very recently proven the type \smash{$C_\ell^{(1)}$} conjectures in the special case of initial conditions $[k,0,\dots,0]$~\cite{PT}.

-First, let us consider the conjectures in section 4 of their paper~\cite{CMPP}.
+First, let us consider the conjectures in Section~4 of their paper~\cite{CMPP}.
+Capparelli, Meurman, A.~Primc, and M.~Primc left the representation-theoretic interpretations of this family of conjectures as an open question; Shashank Kanade, S. Ole Warnaar, Shunsuke Tsuchioka, and the author~\cite{KRTW} speculate that these conjectures have an association with type \smash{$A_{2n}^{(2)}$}.
 Fix $\ell\ge 2$, and construct the following array with $2\ell$ rows (and $\ell$ copies of $\NN$):

-Parts with the same value (but in different rows) are distinct, and can be thought of as having distinct colors.
+Parts with the same value but lying in different rows are distinct, and can be thought of as having distinct colors.
 We will sometimes call these colored partitions.
-To the above array we will associate an array of frequencies
+To the above array, we will associate an extended array of frequencies

 where each $f_j$ indicates how many times the corresponding part occurs in the original array.
 The nonnegative integers $k_0,\dots,k_\ell$ provide initial conditions.
+For odd $i\le \ell$, $k_i$ is in the $i$-th row, while for even $0<i \le \ell$, $k_i$ is in the $(2\ell-i+1)$-th row, and $k_0$ is always in the $(2\ell)$-th row.
 Note that our ordering of $k_0,\dots,k_\ell$ is different than that of the original paper.
-We say that an array of frequencies is $\left[k_0,\dots,k_\ell\right]$-admissible if, for all downward paths $\mathcal Z$ in the frequency array,
+The symbol~$\cdot$~is a~placeholder that represents parts that are forbidden from appearing.
+Every entry in the second column, other than the final one, has a $\cdot$ in it.
+Here is the array in the case $\ell=4$: